Counseling: What You'll Earn

 What is the job growth for the field?

-Marriage and family therapists are expected to see an increase in employment opportunities at a rate of 41 percent.
+Marriage and family therapists are expected to see an increase in employment opportunities at a rate of 29 percent as well.
 Take a look at how some of the other counseling occupations compare as far as job growth:

 How much competition will I face for a job?